Skip to content

 Sheffield · S72 9BP Reg 1118191 Registered charity Official website Charity Commission register

-THE EXODUS PROJECT is a registered charity (no. 1118191) working in animals in Sheffield · S72 9BP.
-Its latest Charity Commission filing directs 88% of spending to charitable activities, holding roughly 2 months of reserves, and files its annual accounts on time.
-Reported income has been declining over recent years.
+The Exodus Project is a registered charity (no. 1118191) working in poverty relief in Sheffield · S72 9BP.
+Its latest Charity Commission filing directs 94% of spending to charitable activities, holding roughly 2 months of reserves, and files its annual accounts on time.
+Reported income has been growing (≈5% a year).
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-In short: THE EXODUS PROJECT scores 79 out of 100 (3 stars).
-88% average program spend (3-year average).
+In short: THE EXODUS PROJECT scores 82 out of 100 (4 stars).
+94% average program spend (2-year average, disclosed years only).
 Review the pillar breakdown below.

-THE EXODUS PROJECT has a Clarity Score of 79 out of 100 on CharityCompare (3 stars, Good).
+The Exodus Project has a Clarity Score of 82 out of 100 on CharityCompare (4 stars, Good).
 Charity Commission registration number 1118191.
 Status: Registered.
-Primary cause area: Animals.
-Latest accounts year 2021: total income £250k, with 88% of expenditure on charitable activities.
+Primary cause area: Poverty relief.
+Latest accounts year 2025: total income £305k, with 94% of expenditure on charitable activities.
 Accounts filing: up to date.
 Reserves: approximately 2 months of operating costs.
 1 filing concern(s) noted on this profile.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .